laurakond/laurakond/README.md

 🔭 I’m currently working on improving my React skills and learn more about databases.

-🤔 I’m looking for help with landing my first job within tech industry.
+🤔 I’m looking for help with landing my first job within the tech industry.
 Let's chat!

 When I'm not coding, I channel my creativity by cross-stitching artworks.
-My current project is a painting by an impressionist artist Edgar Degas.
-I also enjoy a good walk whether it's to unwind or secretly think of solutions for tackling those pesky coding errors!
+My current project is a painting by an impressionist artist, Edgar Degas.
+I also enjoy a good walk, whether it's to unwind or secretly think of solutions for tackling those pesky coding errors!

 ### Contact me on: